making-books-ren-today/summer_2020_UROP/README.md

 ### For Tuesday, June 23
 - Complete Django tutorials 5-7
 - Review comphist code repo
-- Brainstorm features that would aid analysis: for assignment 1 (on material features) and assignments 2-3 (potentially, on English contexts and comparisons)
+- Brainstorm features to aid analysis: for assignment 1 (on material features) and assignments 2-3 (potentially, on English contexts and comparisons)